joshleeman11/Projects/README.md

 ## Goal
-Using the data extracted Sean Lahman's sqlite database, I want to understand how efficient teams have been historically at spending money and getting wins in return and illustrate the impact that the Moneyball strategy had on the Oakland A's
+Using the data extracted Sean Lahman's sqlite database, I want to understand how efficient teams have been historically at spending money and getting wins in return and illustrate the impact that the Moneyball strategy had on the Oakland A's.